tychusyuan/ThinkInEnglish/BBC_News/20220718_What impact will 40°C heat have on the UK.md

-as we've been hearing in the uk an amber

-warning of extreme heat has come into

-force across most of england and parts
+as we've been hearing in the uk, an amber[^amber] warning of extreme[^extreme] heat has come into force across most of england and parts of wales.
+[^amber]: amber /ˈambə/ noun: amber ; a yellow light used as a cautionary signal between green for ‘go’ and red for ‘stop’.
+[^extreme]: extreme /ɪkˈstriːm,ɛkˈstriːm/ adjective: extreme ; reaching a high or the highest degree; very great.

-of wales the alert will extend to the

-whole of wales and southern scotland

-from tomorrow when a red heat warning

-meaning there's a risk to life will come

-into force in parts of england well
+the alert will extend to the whole of wales and southern scotland from tomorrow, when a red heat warning meaning there's a risk to life will come into force in parts of england.

-joining us now is rachel ayers senior

-operational meteorologist at the met
+well joining us now is rachel ayers senior operational meteorologist at the met office in the uk

-office in the uk rachel thanks for
+rachel thanks for

 joining us um in these hot conditions